MrMcBaskets/hello-world/README.md

 Hello peeps!

-Just making some changes ot this README.
+Just making some changes to this README.

 Not likely to contain useful info.